Facebook and Google exposed to record fines for not removing unlawful content in Russia

 Russia could impose record fines on Facebook and Google (held responsible for YouTube) for not removing prohibited content.
 Since these companies are accused of repeated violations, fines could be in the range of 1/20 to 1/10 of the yearly revenues they generate in Russia, reports East-West Digital News (EWDN).

-Thus Facebook, which makes around RUB10bn ($138mn) per year in the country, according to an expert estimate cited by Vedomosti could have to pay anything between RUB500mn ($6.9mn) and RUB1bn ($13.7mn).
+Thus Facebook, which makes around RUB10bn ($138mn) per year in the country, according to an expert estimate cited by Vedomosti, could have to pay anything between RUB500mn ($6.9mn) and RUB1bn ($13.7mn).
 A court decision is still required to enact the fines.

 In an exchange with the business daily, a representative of Roskomnadzor, the internet and telecom regulator, described the violations as follows: